 With the push to cut costs and maximize the value of each treatment, the healthcare industry has long been seeking to answer the question: Where are we spending so much money?
-At last estimate healthcare spending is set to raise 6% from 2015 to 2025, with many pointing to the expanded coverage under the Affordable Care Act as a possible answer.
+At last estimate healthcare spending is set to rise 6% from 2015 to 2025, with many pointing to the expanded coverage under the Affordable Care Act as a possible answer.

-However, a new CMS report says there may be another factor responsible for the growth– our rapidly aging population.
 Specifically, the report, released in the journal Health Affairs from earlier this month, identifies that a majority of the spending will be “influenced by changes in economic growth, faster growth in medical prices and population aging.”
 With 75% of healthcare costs associated with multiple conditions, and nearly 56 million Medicare patients falling into this category, our problems controlling costs are poised to get a whole lot bigger in the coming years.

 The report further states that by 2025, 47% of health spending will be sponsored by federal, state or local governments– with a large portion dedicated to providing care for the “baby boomer” generation consisting of elderly patients.
 The increasing percentage of patients tied to government based payers gives federally sponsored healthcare initiatives more clout than ever before.
 The Department of Health and Human Services made history in early 2015 by announcing aggressive plans to shift reimbursement to a value-based structure.